-In each case, we selected a set of non-null signals by attempting to control the global false discovery rate at 10% using each method.
-We then calculated both the realized false discovery rate and the realized true positive rate (TPR) by comparing the selected test statistics to the truth.
+In each case, we selected a set of non-null signals by attempting to control the global false discovery rate at 10% using each method (see, e.g. Morris et al., 2008) We then calculated both the realized false discovery rate and the realized true positive rate (TPR) by comparing the selected test statistics to the truth.
 Recall that the true positive rate is defined to be the number of true signals discovered, as a fraction of the total number of true signals.

-The results, shown in Table 1 and Figure 2, support several conclusions.
+The results, shown in Table 1 and Figure 3, support several conclusions.
 First, the FDR regression method (EB, EBm, and FB) effectively control the false discovery rate at the nominal level (in this case 10%).
 When covariate effects are present, the empirical-Bayes method violates the nominal level about as often as the other methods.
 It does so with greater frequency only when covariate effects are absent (function E).
 Even then, the average FDR across the different simulated data sets is only slightly higher than the nominal level (e.g. 11% versus 10%).
-To put this average FDR in context, the realized FDR of the Benjamini-Hochberg method for a single simulated data set typically ranges between 5% and 15%.
-Therefore, any bias in the regression-based method is small, compared to the variance of realized FDR across all procedures.
-(See the left 20 panels of Figure 2.)
+To put this average FDR in context, the realized FDR of the